rmgibbo/wetfe/web/docs/ontology.md

 ### Things vs Concepts

 All _concepts_ are, in the literal sense, `Things`.
-Why make the distinction, then?
-For two reasons.
+Still, the distinction is useful for two reasons.

 First, _concepts_ appeal to the Human (-like) perception of `Things`.
 While all `Things` and only `Things` exist, including anything our minds may conjure up, _concepts_ are the `Things` that they _have_ conjured up -- or rather, discovered.

 Second, _concepts_ are always a permutation of symbols, but only _sometimes_ have meaning.
 And it is the symbols and their permutations that certainly exist, and therefore why all _concepts_ are `Things`.
-However, we're rarely interested in the permutation of symbols themselves, when we form an existential proposition of them.
+However, we're rarely interested in the permutation of symbols themselves when we form existential propositions of them.

 What we're really after is the existence of the _meaning_ of the symbols.

-So, what does it mean, for symbols to _have meaning_?
+So, what does it mean, for symbols to "have meaning"?

-First of all, it is important to note that whatever these _meanings_ that _concepts_ may have are, they are nothing mystical, and nothing anthropomorphic.
-They are simply `Things` in reality, like everything else.
-Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the perspective of the _concept_ as discovered.
+First of all, it is important to note that whatever these "meanings" that _concepts_ may have are, they are nothing mystical, and nothing anthropomorphic.
+They are simply `Things` in Reality, like everything else.
+Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the perspective of the _concept_ as proposed.

 Meaningful _concepts_ then, are rich subspaces of related `Things`.
 (These relationships themselves are, of course, also `Things`.)